wizzat/arsimto/README.md

 changes, and you don't have to worry about permissions of shared directories.

 The Unix filesystem is a tree structure.
-I am implementing a directed graph structure on top of the Unix filesystem by storing Pool names in a directory with symlinks to other Pools and Assets.
+I am implementing a directed graph structure on top of the Unix filesystem by storing Pool names and Asset names in directories.
+The Assets/ directory could be thought of as a list of Nodes with their related attributes.
+The Pools/ directory could be thought of as a list of Left Nodes of Edges, and directories inside each are the Right Nodes of the same Edges, with files inside the Right Node directory being the attributes of the Edge.

 The Unix filesystem has a very well-understood API.
-Because I'm not storing data in the files, only file names, the API to traverse the data outside of arsimto is "ls", "mv", "find", "rm", and "ln."
+Because I'm not storing data in the files, only file names, the API to traverse the data outside of arsimto is "ls", "mv", "find", "rm", and "mkdir."
 You will likely be doing "sort" and "grep" commands on the output reports occasionally.

 FAQs
 ====